enriqueprieto/nextjs-shadcn-prisma-auth-dashboard-template/README.md

 docker-compose up -d
 ```

-This command will up our Postgre database with `.env` values.
+This command will start a PostgreSQL database using the values from the `.env` file.

 5. **Run dabatase setup**